Shell under the skin, 10 years after crisis

 Voser's spend-through-the-cycle philosophy reflects his experience in the 2008-2009 financial crisis, when shareholder pressure held back investments, and in the mid-1990s, when the seeds of Shell's reserves crisis were sown.

-Back then, Shell had a heavily decentralised structure - corporate speak for ungovernable, isolated business fiefdoms - so the communication of problems and solutions broke down.
+Back then, Shell had a heavily decentralized structure - corporate speak for ungovernable, isolated business fiefdoms - so the communication of problems and solutions broke down.

-A 1995 reorganisation effort was eclipsed by tumbling oil prices.
+A 1995 reorganization effort was eclipsed by tumbling oil prices.
 Shell cut investments and costs, adopting the "contractor model" trend - firing career engineers, rehiring them as contractors.

 "That worked in 98-2002," said a former Shell senior manager who asked not to be named.
 "Contractors were cheap, plus it takes a while for the weakening of those core strengths to work through.
 By 2003, when business was picking up, contractors were thin on the ground."